Evidence-based certification of quantum dimensions

 Figure~\ref{fig:QPol_res} shows the feasibility of carrying out RBDC for data~$\mathbb{D}$ of very large copy numbers that are free of background noise.
-Note that the degree of freedom~$\kappa_d=d-1$ for $I_{\alpha,d}$ since only the photon-number distribution of $\varrho$ is recoverable from this ``traced-out'' polarimetry scheme.
 In such data-dominant scenarios, the prior choice becomes irrelevant and RBDC is heavily influenced by~$\mathbb{D}$.
 For such huge datasets that are also almost void of statistical or systematic errors, the fact that $L_d$ is so strongly peaked means that, almost always, $\mathrm{RB}(d)>1$ only when $L_{\dRB}$ is the true maximum value $L_{d_\mathrm{c}}$ achieved by a~$d$ greater than or equal to some critical dimension~$d_\mathrm{c}\leq D$.
-In this case, $\dRB=d_\mathrm{c}$ and convexity of~$I_{\alpha,d}$ also implies that~$d_I=d_\mathrm{c}$, so that $d_I=\dRB$~(see~SM), which is the reason why AIC, BIC and RBDC typically predict the same $\deff=d_\mathrm{c}$ in this astronomical sample~limit.

 The results are a testament to the possibility of computing posterior probabilities from such extremely small values of~$L_d$ without running into numerical underflow problems.
 We owe this to modern ways of storing extremely tiny numbers, which permits routine usage of this highly reliable and logical Bayesian machinery for dimension certification on very general and realistic experimental data.
 All numerical values of~$L_d$ and posterior probabilities used in Figs.~\ref{fig:TF_res}(b) and~\ref{fig:QPol_res}(b) are tabulated in~SM, with storage precision as high as $10^{-306872481}$.